Now you can watch the greatest plays from current or past FIFA World Cup games in The Highlight Machine app. Image: Fox Sports

 Interested in historic head shots?
 Just ask Watson.
 How about games in which the U. S. team actually played?
 The Highlight Machine will dig them out for you.

 When you consider that the 2014 World Cup games played in Brazil generated over 98,000 hours of video footage, that would be a challenge for any human to sort through.
-This summer’s version, with 64 matches taking place in 32 days will produce an even greater load, but nothing that Watson can’t handle.
+The 2018 finals, with 64 matches taking place in 32 days produced an even greater load, but nothing that Watson can’t handle.

 31 teams plus the host county won the privilege of competing in the 2018 FIFA World Cup.
 Image: Fox Sports